 Are Bluetooth Mice Good for Gaming?

 Basically, don’t assume that wireless mice perform worse than wired ones.
-If you want to get a wireless gaming mouse, go ahead and do it, I bet your performance in games will be the same, maybe even better, than with a wired mouse.
-And if someone questions your choice, you can send them this article to show them that gaming mice are really good today.
+If you want to get a wireless gaming mouse, go ahead and do it.